 - First Place - Brooke Martin, American Reed Organs and the Music of Stephen Foster, working with Dr. Jean Martin-Williams, Dr. Catherine Kilroe-Smith (Music) and Dr. Kevin Kelly (librarian liaison)

 - Runners up

-- Andrew Disharoon, Engineering Soybean Resistant to Mosaic Virus, working with Dr. Wayne Brown (Crop & Soil Science) and Liz Holdsworth (librarian liaison)
+- Andrew Disharoon, Engineering Soybean Resistant to Mosaic Virus, working with Dr. Wayne Parrott (Crop & Soil Science) and Liz Holdsworth (librarian liaison)

 - Andrew Jarnagin, Understanding the Rise of the Sadrist Movement in Iraq, working with Dr. Kevin Jones (History) and Nan McMurry and Emily Luken (librarian liaisons)

 - First Place - Elizabeth Hardister, Hurricane Forecasting and Coastal Healthcare Facility Evacuations, working with Dr. Curtis Harris (Institute for Disaster Management) and Ian Thomas (librarian liaison)

 - Runner up - Gabrielle Stecher, Desdemona Dominated: A Victorian Painter's Approach to Gender Politics in Shakespeare's Othello, working with Dr. Dorothy Todd (English) and Caroline Barratt (liabrarian liaison)